Plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

 pictureCompress
 ---------------

 :code:`pictureCompress` - it resolves URL or base64 string and converts it to an image.
-This formatter compress the source image.
+This formatter compresses the source picture.
 :code:`pictureCompress` formatter can be used with resizing options, for example,  :code:`{{value}:pictureCompress(100,100)}` .
 Also you can specify only the width parameter and height will be calculated automatically to keep the image proportions.
 For example, :code:`{{value}:pictureCompress(50)}` .